vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD05_LAB_MANUAL.md

    - Each of the methods receives two parameters: **sender** , of type **object** , and **args** , of type **EventArgs**.
    - In each method, write a short status message to the console window.

-2. In the **Main** method, addthe following code to initialize the database.
+2. In the **Main** method, add the following code to initialize the database.

    ```cs
         var dbInitializer = new FlightScheduleDatabaseInitializer();